USA Baseball: Play Ball

 Play Ball is a collaborative initiative between Major League Baseball and USA Baseball that highlights the many ways baseball can be played, including ways outside of traditionally organized baseball leagues and tournaments.
 Events hosted around the country provide an opportunity for youth to experience the game in a variety of different forms in a non-competitive environment.

 Pitch Smart

 Pitch Smart is a joint initiative by Major League Baseball and USA Baseball that provides a series of practical, age-appropriate guidelines to help parents, players and coaches avoid overuse injuries and foster long, healthy careers for youth pitchers.

 Fun At Bat

 Fun At Bat is an entry-level bat and ball program for kids with an emphasis on character development, functional movement, active play, and fun.
 The initiative stems from meticulous research on introductory youth sport programs and is supported by Major League Baseball, USA Baseball and industry professionals.

+Baseball5

+Baseball5 is being promoted as an accessible variation of baseball.
+USA Baseball offers Baseball5 equipment in conjunction with GameMaster Athletic.